Everything you need to know about Yellow Skin (Jaundice)

 Yellow skin is most commonly caused by a condition called jaundice, which occurs when there is a high level of bilirubin in the blood.
 Bilirubin is a yellowish compound that forms when old or damaged red blood cells break down.
-Bilirubin build-up is known as hyperbilirubinemia and causes yellowing of the skin, the whites of the eyes, and mucous membranes.
+Bilirubin build-up is known as hyperbilirubinemia and causes yellowing of the skin, the whites of the eyes, and mucous membranes .

-"Jaundice" is a medical term describing the yellowing of the eyes and skin.
+Jaundice is a medical term describing the yellowing of the eyes and skin.
 Jaundice is not a disease itself, but it is a sign of some possible underlying diseases.
 Jaundice occurs when the system absorbs too much bilirubin.
-Bilirubin is a yellow pigment that creates by the breakdown of dead red blood cells in the liver.
+Dead red blood cells in the liver break down to produce bilirubin, a yellow pigment.
 Normally, along with existing red blood cells, the liver eliminates bilirubin.

-Jaundice can show a serious problem with the function of the red blood cells, liver, gallbladder, or pancreas.
+Jaundice can show a serious problem with the function of the red blood cells, liver, gallbladder, or pancreas

 There are three main types of jaundice: